 can confirm the diagnosis.
 You may also be asked to wear a

-for a day or two to record the electrical activity of your heart.
+for a day or 2 to record the electrical activity of your heart.

 In most cases, no treatment is necessary.
 Although no longer routinely recommended, you may need to take antibiotics prior to some dental and medical procedures.
 This is to prevent heart infections.
 Ask your doctor if you will need to take antibiotics.